Adapter

 STEPS

-- Ensure you have access to Amazon Elastic Kubernetes Service
+- Ensure you have access to a AWS Elastic Kubernetes Service server and that it is running

 - Follow the steps in the README.md to import the adapter into IAP if you have not already done so